Dell-TSE/VMware-Virtual-Cloud-Network-Core-Technical-Skills/18 NSX Logical Routing.md

 ### Use Case for Logical Routing

 A team of software developers recently deployed a three-tier application that includes web servers, application servers, and database servers.
-These servers are currently connected to different segments.The junior network administrator must ensure that the servers of the three-tier application can communicate with each other.
+These servers are currently connected to different segments.
+The junior network administrator must ensure that the servers of the three-tier application can communicate with each other.
 Users must also be able to access the three-tier application from the external network.
-A multitier deployment must be used.What are the steps that the administrator must perform to complete this task?
+A multitier deployment must be used.
+What are the steps that the administrator must perform to complete this task?

 Select the two options that best answer the question and click **Submit**.

 - [ ] Connect the three segments to a Tier-0 gateway from the NSX UI.
 - [ ] Connect the three segments to the external router from the NSX UI.
 - [x] Connect the three segments to a Tier-1 gateway from the NSX UI.
 - [ ] Connect the Tier-1 gateway to the external router from the NSX UI.
 - [x] Connect the Tier-1 gateway to the Tier-0 gateway from the NSX UI.